Zamiell/isaac-faq/README.md

 ## Who can I hire/comission to program an Isaac mod for me?

-You can try AgentCucco#6086 or Sanio#5230 on Discord.
+You can try AgentCucco#6086 or Sanio#5230 on Discord, who have both done plenty of previous work and have been active in the community for a few years.

 <br>